samizdatco/skia-canvas/README.md

   <img alt="Skia Canvas" src="test/assets/readme-header@2x.png">
 </picture>

 Skia Canvas is a browser-less implementation of the HTML Canvas drawing API for Node.js.
-It is based on Google’s [Skia](https://skia.org) graphics engine and as a result produces very similar results to Chrome’s `<canvas>` element.
+It is based on Google’s [Skia](https://skia.org) graphics engine and, accordingly, produces very similar results to Chrome’s `<canvas>` element.
 The library is well suited for use on desktop machines where you can render hardware-accelerated graphics to a window and on the server where it can output a variety of image formats.

 While the primary goal of this project is to provide a reliable emulation of the [standard API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) according to the [spec](https://html.spec.whatwg.org/multipage/canvas.html), it also extends it in a number of areas to take greater advantage of Skia's advanced graphical features and provide a more expressive coding environment.

 In particular, Skia Canvas:

   - is fast and compact since rendering takes place on the GPU and all the heavy lifting is done by native code written in Rust and C++
-  - renders directly to [windows](#window) using the OS's native drawing routines and provides a browser-like [UI event][win_bind] framework
+  - can render to [windows](#window) using an OS-native graphics pipeline and provides a browser-like [UI event][win_bind] framework
   - generates output in both raster (JPEG & PNG) and vector (PDF & SVG) image formats
   - can save images to [files][saveAs], return them as [Buffers][toBuffer], or encode [dataURL][toDataURL_ext] strings
   - uses native threads and the Node [worker pool](https://github.com/neon-bindings/rfcs/pull/35) for asynchronous rendering and file I/O